 To encourage research that will deepen our understanding of the health and economic implications of disability and disability policy, the NBER Disability Research Center (DRC), with funding from the Social Security Administration (SSA) as part of its Disability Research Consortium, seeks applications from doctoral students in economics for one- or two-year fellowships. more/less

-Each fellowship will provide a 12-month stipend of $22,476, and will cover the fellow's tuition at his or her home institution, up to a limit of $12,000 per year plus health insurance, as well as limited funds for research expenses and travel.
+Each fellowship will provide a 12-month stipend of $22,920 and will cover the fellow's tuition at his or her home institution, up to a limit of $12,000 per year plus health insurance, as well as limited funds for research expenses and travel.
 Fellowships are renewable for the following academic year, subject to satisfactory progress as judged by the selection committee.

-Applications are being accepted for 2014-2015.
+Applications are being accepted for 2015-2016.
 Applicants must

 -be enrolled as a full-time PhD student at a North American college or university,

 -address a topic directly relevant to disability policy, and

-- be recommended by their dissertation supervisor.
+- be recommended by their dissertation advisor.

 NBER encourages applications from individuals from under-represented racial and ethnic groups; individuals with disabilities; and/or individuals from disadvantaged backgrounds.

-Deadline: April 30, 2014.
+April 30, 2015.
 Application